Last updated on

 - ½ cup old fashioned oats

 - Move the oven rack to the center of the oven.
-Preheat the oven to 350 degrees
+Preheat the oven to 350°F.

-- Prepare an 8x4 loaf pan by spraying the pan lightly with nonstick spray and then placing a piece of parchment paper into the pan
+- Prepare an 8×4 loaf pan by spraying the pan lightly with nonstick spray and then placing a piece of parchment paper into the pan.

 - Using a heavy-duty blender or food processor, pour in the milk, sugar, peanut butter, and eggs.
-Process for 1-2 minutes until a smooth batter (depending on the strength of your appliance).
+Process for 1 to 2 minutes until a smooth batter, depending on the strength of your appliance.

-- Next place the flour, oats, baking powder, and salt and process until smooth (about 1 minute).
+- Add in the flour, oats, baking powder, and salt then process until smooth which will take about 1 minute.
 If your appliance is lower wattage just add the dry ingredients gradually.

 - Pour batter into the prepared loaf pan.